adnaMC/cmanda/README.md

 ## About me

   Hello!
-I'm Chipo, a Bioinformatics MSc student at Stellenbosch University.
+I'm Chipo Manda, a Bioinformatics MSc student at Stellenbosch University.
   I'm new to the world of coding but I'm passionate about learning and excited to explore the possibilities of Bioinformatics.
   With a background in Biomedical sciences, I'm captivated by the fusion of biology and code.
   My current project focuses on optimizing pipelines for Mycobacterium Tuberculosis research.